 Corporations have been put on alert to heighten their infrastructure and data

-requirements and scrutiny of corporate security process and procedures.
-UC
+requirements of corporate security procedures.
+Develop the skills you

 need to succeed in this rapidly expanding, dynamic field.

 The curriculum focuses on developing a comprehensive understanding of the

 principles for designing, engineering, and managing secure

 information systems environments.
 Core topic areas include access control,

 application development security, business continuity and disaster recovery

 planning, cryptography, information security governance and risk management,

 legal, regulations, investigations and compliance, operations security, physical

 telecommunications and network security.
 This program will help prepare you to